Acemad/alphaNTBEA/README.md

         /*
         Initialize and configure an NTBEA instance:
-            - After passing the searchSpace to init, the next parameters of init denote the lengths of N-Tuples to consider, in this case: 1,2,3,4, and 5-Tuples
+            - After passing the searchSpace to init, the next parameters (a vararg) of init denote the lengths of N-Tuples to consider, in this case: 1,2,3,4, and 5-Tuples
-            - The next method calls specify number of neighbours, exploration coefficient, index mutation prob, and enables unique neighbours
+            - The next method calls specify number of neighbours, exploration coefficient, index mutation prob, and enables unique neighbours.
+More configuration calls exist.
         */
         NTBEA ntbea = NTBEA.init(searchSpace, 1, 2, 3, 4, 5)
                            .neighbours(100).kExplore(2)
                            .indexMutationProb(0.5).distinctNeighbors();

-        // Launch a single NTBEA run using maxM evaluation function for 200 generations using a single thread. ntbea.run(MaxMTest::maxM, 200, 1, true);
+        // Launch a single NTBEA run using the maxM evaluation function for 200 generations using a single thread. ntbea.run(MaxMTest::maxM, 200, 1, true);

         // Export the evolution reports